-The Oxford Shirt
+The History of the Oxford Shirt

 Originally conceived as sportswear in the late 19th century, Oxford shirts gained popularity among British polo players.
 The fabric’s comfort, durability, and breathability made it a preferred choice, especially in the warm climates of British India.
-The shirts, featuring pointed collars, became an issue during active polo matches—the unfastened collars of Oxford shirts posed a challenge as they would flop around the players’ faces, causing distraction.
-To change this, players began attaching buttons to fasten the collar points—a practical innovation that soon became a stylish addition.
-The story takes an interesting turn when an American named John E Brooks, of Brooks Brothers, observed this during a polo match in England.
-Captivated by the practical yet stylish solution, Brooks introduced button-down Oxford shirts to the American market, forever changing the course of men’s fashion.
+However, the shirts, featuring pointed collars, became an issue during active polo matches—the unfastened collars of Oxford shirts posed a challenge as they would flop around the players’ faces, causing distraction.
+To address this, players began attaching buttons to fasten the collar points—a practical innovation that soon became a stylish addition.

 The Ivy League